 To help honor the work of the Society, Angioplasty.Org would like to offer the video below which details the impact that imaging had on our field: the treatment of coronary artery disease.

 Almost 60 years ago, Dr. Mason Sones at the Cleveland Clinic “discovered” selective coronary angiography.
 Discovered is in quotes because the incident was sort of accidental.
 Sones was injecting contrast dye into a patient’s aorta (the large blood vessel leading to the heart).
-But, as he was performing the aortogram, the catheter slipped into the left coronary artery and dye was injected.
+But, as he was performing the aortogram, the catheter slipped into the right coronary artery and dye was injected.
 Previously, it was considered dangerous to inject dye into these smaller vessels.
 But this accident showed it was safe, and the result, selective coronary angiography, made possible the imaging of the coronary arteries, without which coronary artery bypass graft surgery and angioplasty would not have been possible.

 The following video is a dramatic reading of Sones’ own words describing his “discovery.”
 The segment is part of a historical video that I created for the ACC’s permanent exhibit at Heart House in Washington, DC.